orioleixarchm/DA/README.md

 ## Project Structure
 The project consists of several Python scripts and a Streamlit application.
-Each program creates data stored locally for the next one untill the app is executed.
+Locally, each program creates data stored locally for the next one untill the app is executed.
+The app has been deployed via streamlit and can be checked here: https://g4ahg4xw73pespmhcipyh8.streamlit.app/.

 ## Order of execution
 If the suer is interested in run the data flow and app locally it is worth noting that all programs can retreive data in two ways: